 All experts who build the pools ensure that all health and safety provisions, maintenance and standards are adhered to – providing you with a 24 hour emergency line should you need any assistance, at any time.

-We have one aim with the programme: to teach as many primary school children as possible how to swim, whilst reaching out to the wider community at the same time.
+The programme had one aim : To teach as many primary school children as possible how to swim, whilst reaching out to the wider community at the same time.

-For the twelve week period, we provide ASA Level 2 qualified teachers, ensuring that all tuition is of a high quality and benefits the child.
+For the twelve week period, we provided ASA Level 2 qualified teachers, ensuring that all tuition was of a high quality and benefitted the child.

-In order to build up excitement for the pool opening, we host a celebration event with one of our champion swimming ambassadors, who come into the school and deliver a special assembly and session in the pool.
+In order to build up excitement for the pool opening, we hosted a celebration event with one of our champion swimming ambassadors, who visited the school and delivered a special assembly and session in the pool.

 - Rebecca Adlington